The role of a Quantity Surveyor is to take care of finances and contractual relationships before, during, and after a construction project.

 • Advising on a range of Legal and Contractual Issues

-• Preparation of important Documents such as Feasibility Reports, Expense Reports, Valuation Reports, etc.
+• Preparation of important Report Documents such as Feasibility Reports, Expense Reports, Valuation Reports, etc.

-To work as a Quantity Surveyor in Australia, you are required to have graduate qualifications in Quantity Surveying or Construction Management.
+To obtain a Quantity Surveyor role in Australia and to work in this field, you are required to have graduate qualifications in Quantity Surveying or Construction Management.
 There are three different ways to become a Quantity Surveyor.

 It usually takes 3 to 4 years to complete these studies and get Bachelor’s Degree in Construction Project Management.
 The Australian Institute of Quantity Surveyors offers accredited courses as well.